 The explanations above apply for civil partnerships, too.

-You need to book an appointment to submit the name declaration.
+You need to book an appointment to submit the name declaration (appointment booking system below).
+Please read the general information about naming law and the procedure on our website before booking an appointment.
 Both spouses/civil partners must be present in person as both their signatures have to be certified on the name declaration form.

 If you would like to submit your name declaration with one of our Honorary Consuls, please contact us beforehand: